-Seroprevalence studies of coronavirus disease 2019 (COVID-19) effectively offer insight into how well the virus is being contained.
-Several of these studies have been conducted across the globe.
-Here is a summary of this research and the potential clinical and global impact of the findings.
+Seroprevalence studies of coronavirus disease 2019 (COVID-19) offer insight into how effectively the virus is being contained.
+Seroprevalence studies have been conducted across the globe.
+This article contains a summary of some of this research and what the findings can tell us about stopping the spread of the virus throughout the global population.

-Coronavirus disease 2019 (COVID-19), caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), was first confirmed on January 20, 2020.
-Since this first case of COVID-19, several seroepidemiologic investigations have been conducted to understand the spread of asymptomatic and subclinical infections in the general population.
+COVID-19 is an illness caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), a zoonotic virus first identified in December 2019.
+The virus spread globally causing a pandemic and several seroepidemiologic investigations have been conducted to understand the spread of asymptomatic and subclinical infections in the general population.

-Additionally, seroprevalence studies offer greater insight into how effective containment strategies, such as social distancing and quarantines, are working to control transmission rates.
+Seroprevalence studies can offer insight into how effective containment strategies, such as social distancing and quarantines, are at reducing transmission rates.

 Many seroprevalence studies conducted across the world have shown that the number of undiagnosed, missing cases is probably greater than confirmed cases.